 After many months of planning - we finally managed our camping trip to Misty Creek.
 I met up with Pete in the morning, finished packing his 4by and trailor and then met Mum and Dad up at Dorrigo.
 We drove out through North Dorrigo, Bostobrick, Tyrringham and then turned off at Dundurrabin.
 The drive up to Misty Creek took about an hour from there - quite a steep and long climb on relatively rough dirt roads.
 We arrived and hurried to get Pete's tent up as we could hear thunder rumbling up and down the valley and it was clear that a storm was on it's way.
 We got the tent up - but not the fly - when the storm hit.
 We had to run around in the rain for a few minutes dragging tarps over the tent to protect it from the driving rain.
 Fortunately the rain didn't last too long and we were soon able to finish setting up.
 The sun came out for a while and then it rained again.
-We decided to just ignore the rain - and were soon sitting around with a glass or two of bundy to celebrate.

 After a drink, Pete and I went for a walk to check out the lookout and Lucifer's Thumb.
 The grasses and flowers were absolutely magnificent... we stopped often along the way to take photos... and made slow progress.

-When we finally got to the lookout - the view literally took Pete's breath away - it is absolutely awesome!
 I left Pete pondering a froggy swamp and continued up the track to Lucifer's Thumb.
 This would have to be one of my very favourite places to be - utterly wild, and awesomly beautiful.
 It is rather a lovely place to sit quietly and ponder the universe.

 I stayed and watched the sun drop behind the mountains and then headed back down the track to find Pete.
 He was quite excited as he had heard the all of the New England Swamp Frog (a VERY endangered frog - there are thought to be fewer than 1000 of them left in the world).
 They have a very distinctive call and we were lucky enough to hear them.
 We continued back down the track, quite relieved when we got back to camp as it was dark.